 The MF problem does not deal with time, i.e. all the training performances are considered equally.
-In order to keep the model up to date, it is necessary to retrain the model at each time step.
+In order to keep the model up to date, it is necessary to re-train the model at each time step.
 MF has a personalized prediction, i.e. a small number of exercises needs to be shown to each student in order to avoid the so called cold-start problem.
-Although some solutions to these problems have been proposed in (Thai-Nghe et al., 2011; Krohn-Grimberghe et al., 2011), we will show in the experiment session that these aspects do not affect the performance of the system, neither they reduce its applicability.
+Although some solutions to these problems have been proposed in [21,11], we will show in the experiment session that these aspects do not affect the performance of the system, neither they reduce its applicability.
 From now on we will call the sequencer utilizing the VP policy and the MF performance predictor VPS, i.e. Vygotsky Policy based Sequencer.